transcriptionpro/wuc-new/_posts/2017-05-10-looking-at-bitcoin-security-models-and-use-cases.md

 layout: post
 title: Looking At Bitcoin Security Models And Use Cases
 description: Looking At Bitcoin Security Models And Use Cases
-author: Melvin Draupnir
+author: Matt Corrallo
-authorurl: /melvin-draupnir/
+authorurl: /matt-corrallo/
 published: true
 ---